-As the world's largest infrastructure manager, we are working to improve the resilience of our assets to the impacts of climate change and to ensure continuity of essential community services.
-(19) We also play an active role in helping clients manage energy price volatility, with the goal of maintaining energy supply to households and economies.
+As the world's largest infrastructure manager, we are working to improve the resilience of our assets to the impacts of climate change and to ensure continuity of essential community services.(19) We also play an active role in helping clients manage energy price volatility, with the goal of maintaining energy supply to households and economies.

 (16) On our balance sheet or under Macquarie management.
 Excludes lending and private credit funds.
 Gigawatts (GW) of green energy assets reflect 100% generating capacity of each asset, not the proportion owned/managed by Macquarie.
+Refer to the Basis of Preparation for ESG Reporting for the definition of 'green energy assets' (17) PwC has provided limited assurance over this metric as detailed in the PwC independent assurance report available within Macquarie's FY2023 Basis of Preparation for

-(17) PwC has provided limited assurance over this metric as detailed in the PwC independent assurance report available within Macquarie's FY2023 Basis of Preparation for ESG Reporting.
+ESG Reporting.
 This also sets out the reporting boundaries, definitions and measurement methodologies for the assured metrics.
 (18) On our balance sheet or under Macquarie management.
+Refer to the Basis of Preparation for ESG Reporting for the definition of 'green energy assets'.